fleetdm/fleet/docs/1-Using-Fleet/configuration-files/README.md

 The following options allow the configuration of a webhook that will be triggered if the specified percentage of hosts are offline for the specified amount of time.

-- `webhook_settings.periodicity`: the interval at which to check for webhook conditions.
+- `webhook_settings.interval`: the interval at which to check for webhook conditions.
 Default: 24h
 - `webhook_settings.host_status_webhook.enable_host_status_webhook`: true or false.
 Defines whether the check for host status will run or not.
 - `webhook_settings.host_status_webhook.destination_url`: the URL to POST to when the condition for the webhook triggers.
 - `webhook_settings.host_status_webhook.host_percentage`: the percentage of hosts that need to be offline